 Sleep in a hotel.

 Day 3: Son La – Muong Lay. ~200 km, ~8h.

 There are 15 passes.
 Therefore, this portion has very nice roads and a stunning landscape.
 It’s probably the most beautiful journey of the whole trip even the road is in poor condition due to the recent construction of Lai Chau hydroelectric plant.
 The provincial city was moved to Tam Duong and Tam Duong was renamed, Lai Chau.
 Lai Chau was named Muong Lay, its former name.
 In many old maps, the names are quite confusing!

 Day 4: Muong Lay – Lai Chau. ~150 km, ~7h.

-The most demanding and remote section of the drive takes us upstream along the left side of a Black River tributary through forest on a bumpy dirt road past isolated pockets of Tay, Thai, H’mong and Man peoples before breaching a pass to enter the Tam Duong plain, which is covered in shark’s teeth like limestone karst.
+The most demanding and remote section of the drive takes us upstream along the left side of a Black River tributary through the forest on a bumpy dirt road past isolated pockets of Tay, Thai, H’mong and Man peoples before breaching a pass to enter the Tam Duong plain, which is covered in shark’s teeth-like limestone karst.
 We would visit some villages off the main roads and meet colorful hill tribe people.

 Day 5: Lai Chau – Sapa. ~100 km, ~5h.

 Tam Duong market in the morning.
-There are colourful Montagnard groups living in Tam Duong: Black H’mong and Dzao. ~10 am: beautiful drive at a slow pace on bumpy road to Sapa.
+There are colourful Montagnard groups living in Tam Duong: Black H’mong and Dzao. ~10 am: beautiful drive at a slow pace on the bumpy road to Sapa.
 We will have a big breakfast because there is nothing to eat on the way, just ourselves with the wildness.
 We stay O/N in Cat Cat View Hotel.

 Day 6: Sapa – Trekking.